 Plains forecast update for April 11

 The Plains system I had been watching for next weekend and beyond has - not unexpectedly - vanished completely from model-land.
 A few marginal (weak instability) setups on the dryline appear possible over the coming 10 days, but certainly not anything I feel will be worthy of spending spring chase funds (and vacation days) on for a trip.
-With nothing of interest showing up on medium-to-long range models either, I'm fairly confident in no chase expeditions happening for at least the next 10 days.
+With nothing of interest showing up on medium-to-long range models either, I'm fairly confident in no weather expeditions happening for at least the next 10 days.

-The following table charts the probabilities for a Plains chase expedition taking place for the date ranges shown:
+The following table charts the probabilities for a Plains weather expedition taking place for the date ranges shown:

-|2017 Plains Chase Expeditions - Probabilities as of April 11|
+|2017 Plains Storm Expeditions - Probabilities as of April 11|

 This web site is made possible by support from CIS Internet.